kevinnail/my-chatbot/server/TEST_README.md

 # Test Setup Guide

-This guide explains how to set up and run tests for the chatbot server.
+This guide explains how to set up and run tests for the chatbot server using our bootcamp-style testing approach.

 ## Prerequisites